Latin 4 lower: module 1

 What is the course about?

-This course aims to improve your fluency in reading and translating Latin, and to help you gain a greater knowledge of grammatical structures.
+This course continues from the Latin 3: Module 3, aiming to improve your fluency in reading and translating Latin, and helping you to gain a greater knowledge of grammar and vocabulary.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.